PRESIDENT – TREVOR ASHBY

 Chair since 2020

-I am a relative newcomer to the Spring Park area, having moved here seven years ago.
-Prior to that, I lived in West Wickham for 28 years, so I know the locality well.
+I am a relative newcomer to the Spring Park area, having moved here in 2014.
+Prior to that, I lived in West Wickham from 1994, so I know the locality well.

 Until retirement in September 2017, I worked in education administration as a School Bursar for nearly twenty years, managing all the non-educational aspects of several local schools in both the state and private sectors.
 My early career was in marketing and general management roles within publishing and at the BBC.